 From investigations, mDNS queries on certain networks may not have been enabled.
-This will prevent thumbnails from appearing within the console user’s Chrome browser.
+This prevents the thumbnails from appearing within the console user’s Chrome browser.

-Resolutions: There are currently two resolutions available that need to be applied to both Teachers & Students devices/networks:
+Resolutions: There are currently two resolutions available that are necessary to be applied to both Teachers & Students devices/networks:

 1. Enable mDNS throughout your internal network including wireless controllers.